 Further reading: Rob King’s guide to the hex bar deadlift.

-Interestingly, these findings were re-confirmed in a 2016 study (also published in the Journal of Strength and Conditioning Research), where a team of researchers measured muscle activation in the quadriceps (specifically, the biceps femoris and vastus lateralis) and back (erector spinae) during a regular deadlift and a trap bar deadlift led to greater force, peak power and velocity.
+Interestingly, these findings were re-confirmed in a follow-up study five years later (also published in the Journal of Strength and Conditioning Research).
+This time researchers measured muscle activation in the quadriceps (specifically the biceps femoris and vastus lateralis) and back (erector spinae), noting that performing a trap bar deadlift led to greater force, peak power and velocity.
 (2)

 Ditching regular deadlifts would be a big mistake.

 The researchers acknowledged that one of the main reasons we can pack more weight onto a trap bar deadlift is because the movement reduces the involvement of our weaker muscle groups by placing our forearms in a better position and reducing the load on our lower back.

 However, if you want to get stronger you need to train these muscles!

 In some ways it’s like comparing a box squat to a regular squat.
 The box will enable you to use a heavier weight, but it does so by reducing the involvement of many of the stabilizer muscles involved in a barbell squat; it’s not all about the sheer weight we can lift.

 This research simply highlights the potential gains waiting to be unlocked by dusting off the hex bar in your local gym and programming it into your routine from time to time.
 It gives you another weapon in your arsenal as you grow bigger, stronger, and fitter!

 Next up, you might enjoy this comparison of trap bar deadlifts versus barbell squats by my pals over at Dark Iron Fitness.
 I’ll see you next time.

 - Swinton P. A., et al. A Biomechanical Analysis of Straight and Hexagonal Barbell Deadlifts Using Submaximal Loads.
 J Strength Cond Res (2011).